Lollover45/data-engineering-project/README.md

     Username: user_superset
     Password: ss_very_secret_password
     ```
 You now have successfully connected ClickHouse and Superset.

-Example sql for a dataset creation for easy visualization is given in the /sql folder.
+The dashboard included a filter for the average pest score value, which enables users to select ranges for the pest scores.

 #### 11.2 Connecting Superset with OpenMetadata
 Unfortunately, the latest version of Superset does not support stable connection to OpenMetadata, which is why the pipeline uses an older version.
 However, despite testing with various different version of both Superset and OpenMetadata, the Superset dashboards did not appear in OpenMetadata.
 There were no connection issues nor any errors logs.